How To Write The Perfect Blurb (Examples, Formula, Opening Statements, etc.)

 For the ones of you who are new to my blog, I’m Esther, writer, content creator for authors and massive nerd.
-If you’re at the beginning of your writing journey, check out From Writing To Publishing Your Novel for the best tips & tricks.
-For more goodies, articles and giveaways, please consider subscribing to my Newsletter and if you’re a member of the writing industry, shoot me an email, I’d love to interview you and promote your work to the right crowd.
+If you’re interested to know all the tips & tricks surrounding the process From Writing To Publishing Your Novel, you’re only a click away.
+For writing and marketing tips consider subscribing to my YouTube Channel.
+And if you’re a member of the writing industry, shoot me an email, I’d love to interview you and promote your work to the right crowd.

 I also took the liberty to ask writers for advice, and they were not shy sharing their wisdom along with tips and tricks for the upcoming author.

 The blurb is a promotional description, found on the back of the book.
 Here’s where things get tough: you have 100-200 words to impress and attract your target readers.
 It should introduce your main characters, give an insight on conflict, depict genre and arouse interest.

 Keep in mind at all times the blurb is what sells the book, so concentrate that creativity to create the perfect sales pitch for your novel.
 If you ask me, it needs to sound like a movie teaser (without overdoing it).

 New authors want to make sure the readership understands the story, making the blurb sound more like a synopsis than anything.
 You’re not supposed to tell the story, you’re supposed to pitch it like the mother of revelations, focusing on the key aspects your target reader is looking for.

 Using The Wrong Voice & Style

 If you’re dark in the novel, don’t be funny in the blurb!
 Try to keep the tone and style consistent so that the blurb maintains an accurate reflection of the literary content of your book.